mysmallworld/Cheikh_Ines_P13_082025/README.md

 CREATE DATABASE IF NOT EXISTS poc_your_car_your_way;
     USE poc_your_car_your_way;
 ```

-You need to add environement variables into poc-backend/src/main/resources/application.proporties :

-**DBUSERNAME**: username of your database.

 You will found the SQL script file in this folder **ressources/script.sql**